liquidity-network/invoice-generation/README.md

 const encodedInvoice: string = encodeInvoice(invoice) // Used to generate QR code

 const decodedInvoice: Invoice = decodeInvoice(encodedInvoice) // Decode invoice after QR code scanning

+// Note: Here, decodedInvoice equals invoice
 ```

+- Feed `encodedInvoice` into a QR code generator as plain text. (i.g: user https://www.the-qrcode-generator.com or a library) to be scanned by the user.
+- Feed `decodedInvoice` into the `sendTransfer` funciton of the NOCUSManager.
+- If no amount is specified invoice.amount will be undefined, it needs to be set beofre making a transfer wiht the nocust manager client side.
+- If tokenAddress is not specified, Ether will be used.

+The typical merchant needs to track the completion of payments by its customer, to do so we use `generateId`.

+1. SERVER SIDE, generate an invoice with `generateId` set to `true` and save the nonce in the invoice object `invoice.nonce` in the merchant server db.
+It is important to be done server side otherwise the client can manipulate the value.
+2. Encode the invoice with `encodeInvoice` function and send it to the client front-end to display the QR code
+3. Wait for an incoming payment with the nocust-manager that has the correct nonce value AND amount.